Become a Licensed Individual Real Estate Broker in Texas

-Effective September 1, 2012, to become eligible to apply for a Texas real estate broker License, you must have at least four years active experience in Texas as a licensed real estate salesperson during the 60 month period immediately preceding the filing of the application.
-In addition, you must demonstrate not less than 3600 points of qualifying practical experience obtained during four out of five years as required by paragraph 535.56(b) of the Rules of the Texas Real Estate Commission.
+Effective September 1, 2012, anyone applying for a Texas real estate broker license must have at least four years (48 months) of experience as a licensed real estate agent in Texas.
+Those four years must have taken place within five years (60 months) of the date of application.
+In addition, you must demonstrate no less than 3,600 points of qualifying practical experience obtained during four out of five years as required by paragraph 535.56(b) of the Rules of the Texas Real Estate Commission.

-A “Broker Program” is offered to students interested in obtaining their Broker’s license, which allows the students to enroll in the courses at a discounted price.
+A “Broker Program” is offered to students interested in obtaining their Broker’s license, which allows students to enroll in courses at a discounted price.

-To be placed on the Broker Program, you must request to be placed on it.
-At the time of such request, a list of courses that you have completed will be obtained from TREC and a Broker file will be created for you.
+To be placed in the Broker Program, you must request a placement.
+At the time of your request, a list of your completed courses will be obtained from TREC and a Broker file will be created for you.

-Once you are placed on the Broker Program, We will will send you an outline of recommended courses and a plan to obtain the education requirements.
+Once you are placed in the Broker Program, we will send you an outline of recommended courses and a plan to obtain the education requirements.
 As you complete the courses, your registration fees will be adjusted in accordance with the plan created for you.